daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 * Rang 4: Enhanced Might
 * Rang 4: Tough It Out
 * Rang 5: Expert Skill
-* Rang 6: Greater Enhanced Potential ou  Hard-Won Resilience
+* Rang 6: Potentiel amélioré supérieur ou  Hard-Won Resilience

 **Intrusions du MJ:** Repairs sometimes fail.
 Wiring can be tricky to decipher and still carry an electrical charge.
 Some people are rude to those who work for a living.